The Basics of Buoyancy

 We use our BCD to become almost neutrally buoyant, then as we inhale we should become slightly positively buoyant, and as we exhale, we should become slightly negatively buoyant.
 This takes some time to learn, which is why in the Open Water Diver course there are a few skills that need to be practised, such as the hover, or the fin pivot.

 3) Cylinder Pressure

 Although air doesn’t weigh much, it does have weight.
-In our scuba cylinders we have so much compressed gas that the pressure does make a difference to our buoyancy.
+In our scuba cylinders, we have so much compressed gas that the pressure does make a difference to our buoyancy.
 When we breathe from the tank, we take some of the air out, therefore each breathe is making it a little lighter.
-This doesn’t really effect steel tanks, because they are so heavy, however a full aluminium tank start a dive being negatively buoyant, and when its gas pressure has reduced to 50 bar, it is very positively buoyant.
-Divers need to take this into account when weighting themselves otherwise they will find themselves floating upwards at the end of the dive.
+This doesn’t really affect steel tanks, because they are so heavy, however, a full aluminium tank start a dive being negatively buoyant, and when it’s gas pressure has reduced to 50 bar, it is very positively buoyant.
+Divers need to take this into account when weighing themselves otherwise they will find themselves floating upwards at the end of the dive.

 5) Exposure suits, and the rest of the equipment

 All exposure suits are positively buoyant.
 Wetsuits are made of neoprene, which has thousands of tiny air bubbles sealed within the material, and drysuits work by trapping a layer of air between the diver and the suit.
 The more material the suit has (thickness/length) the more buoyant it will be.